 Unlike other dental procedures, the recovery process doesn’t take an extended amount of time.
-Instead, once the veneers are cemented on and any anesthetics wear off, you can eat and chew as you normally would.
+Instead, once the veneers are cemented on, and any anesthetics wear off, you can eat and chew as you normally would.
 While the anesthetic is wearing off, be conscious of not chewing on your cheeks or tongue.

 In some cases, immediately after the veneers are applied, you may notice that they feel a little rough.
-These rough spots (usually from extra cement that can adhere to the veneer) wear down after several days of normal eating and teeth brushing; if they don’t, your dentist can smooth them out.
+These rough spots (usually from extra cement that can adhere to the veneer) wear down after several days of normal eating and teeth brushing.
+If they don’t, your dentist can smooth them out.

-- Don’t chew on hard objects like pens, ice, or your finger nails.
+- Don’t chew on hard objects like pens, ice, or your fingernails.